catonzio/bashutils/README.md

 - `bash_aliases`: Contains custom aliases for the bash shell.
 - `bash_functions`: Contains custom functions for the bash shell.
 - `git_utils`: A script to help with git commits.
+- `vim/.vimrc`: The configuration file for vim.
+Copy it in your home folder to enable the configuration.

 To install the bash utilities, follow these steps: